 Beautifully colourful women wander along the streets, hiding behind the thin veil of their sari-scarf.
 Men drink tea and commune on the sidewalks, wearing white kurta offset by a colourful turban, a curled-up mustache framing a friendly smile.
 There’s a cacophony of horns, animals and motors mixed in with the voices.
 It’s truly an assault on all senses, in a good way!
 It makes our Canadian life seem so drab and boring.

 Jaipur is part of the famous “golden triangle” in India, which also includes Delhi and Agra.
 Most people will dip into Jaipur for a day or two, and then move on.
 We spent six nights in Jaipur, which seemed to surprise everyone we told!
 It wasn’t that we needed this much time in the city, just that we were ready to take it slow for a few days.
-There aren’t many specific places for kids in Jaipur, but there’s many tourist places in Jaipur that could easily be made kid-friendly.
+There aren’t many specific places for kids in Jaipur, but there’s many tourist places in Jaipur that can easily be made kid-friendly.
 We didn’t fill up our 6 days by any means, and could easily have jammed everything into 2-3 days.
+Even with the extra time we didn’t manage to get to these top things to do in Jaipur!
 However, it was nice to have a bit more time to get a feel for the city beyond the sites.

 A Walking Tour with Yo Tours